Forklift Pedestrian Detection Systems for Safer Industrial Operations

 ZoneSafe uses UWB antennas and active tags to create a 360-degree detection bubble around the vehicle.
 When a tag enters this zone, the operator receives in-cab alerts and the pedestrian’s tag vibrates.
 The system works through racks, pallets, containers, machinery, and blind intersections.

-Do these systems work on all forklift brands and heavy equipment?
+Can these systems work on all forklift brands and heavy equipment?

 Yes.
 Proxicam and ZoneSafe can be installed on nearly any industrial vehicle including forklifts, wheel loaders, telehandlers, dump trucks, excavators, skid steers, reach stackers, and yard vehicles.
 They are universal retrofit systems.
+Inviol operates independently of vehicle type because it monitors activity through fixed facility cameras.

 Do Proxicam and ZoneSafe require Wi-Fi or network access?